JohnFawkes/AURA/README.md

 1. Install using Docker or docker-compose.
 2. Visit the web UI at `http://localhost:3000`.
+3. Configure the application during the onboarding setup.
-3. Browse your media server's contents.
+4. Browse your media server's contents.
-4. Choose and apply Mediux image sets.
+5. Choose and apply Mediux image sets.
-5. Optionally save selections for automatic updates.
+6. Optionally save selections for automatic updates.

 > Visit the [Docs](https://mediux-team.github.io/AURA/) for detailed steps.